fnalways/terminus-docs/docs/manual/tasks/navigate-control-hub.md

 ## Middleware

-The **Middleware** section allows you to manage middleware in Terminus.
+The **Middleware** section allows you to manage middleware in Olares.

 :::tip
 Only administrators can access the **Middleware** page.